mshafat/noteshub/Blog/2 Cents on Success.md

 > Success is not something you pursue.
 What you pursue will elude you, it can be like trying to chase butterflies.
 Success is something you attract by the person you become.

-In a nutshell, you have to develop yourself so that you can become a person of value with a predetermined goal and success will be attracted toward you.
+In a nutshell, you have to develop yourself so that you can **become** a person of value with a predetermined goal and success will be attracted toward you.

+Now if you are finding it complex to understand, here's I recommend a few simple steps to understand what you need to do.

+## Steps to Take
+1. Find your passion: Find what makes you happy to do and how you can help more people with that.
+2. Visualize the person: Visualize the person you want to become.
+3. Do the necessaries: Do whatever it takes to do to become that person and help those people you want to serve.
+4. Keep your focus sharp: Until you become the person you visualized to be, keep your dream alive and put consistent actions.
+5. Wait for the result: Wait for the the result compounded over time.